TahiaTanajjalu/Obstacle-Avoider/README.md

-My Project from second year, used arduino uni to run this thing
+My Project from second year, used arduino uno to run this thing